University of Wisconsin–Madison Arboretum: Horticultural collections

+Mounds

+The Native Americans who inhabited Wisconsin built multiple groups of effigy mounds in what is now the Arboretum.
+Two groups of mounds, both located along McCaffrey Drive, are accessible to visitors.
+The first group includes panther- and bird-shaped effigies along with a number of linear and conical mounds.
+The second group, in the Gallistel Woods area, consists of a panther effigy and two linear mounds.
+A third group of linear mounds is in the eastern portion of the Arboretum but is inaccessible by trail.
+Charles E. Brown of the Wisconsin Historical Society was responsible for restoring the publicly accessible mound groups.

 Recreational use

 In addition to being a research facility, the Arboretum is also a leisure destination for local residents and tourists.
 It includes 20 miles of hiking trails, 3 miles of biking roads, 10 miles of ski/snowshoe routes.
 The Arboretum is open to the public daily without charge.